 New visitors can rent skis and take lessons and try the flat loops behind the chalet.
 Seasoned skiers would pick east, south or the north loops to get started.
 They all have hills, with the north end giving you the most “exercise”.

 Horseshoe has the largest hills in the area experienced skiers should try.
 Some are steep climbs with fast descents as a reward, others more gradual.
 Give yourself plenty of time if you go.

 The south loop goes under the road (tunnel) onto the snow covered hilly golf course fairways.
 On a windy day, with no shelter, this gets chilly, not so good.
 It also no longer loops on the top which is fine; I do not remember that as special.

 The only boring part at this resort is the snow covered access road running down the middle.
 Straight, long, flat and it goes on forever. (yawn)

 Check the site for night skiing by lantern.
 It’s certainly a novel, fun way to ski.
 Bring a headlamp too.

 Snowshoeing can be done on 12 km of marked trail and beyond, as this forest is big enough to get lost in.
 Copland is large and you can also bushwack your own trail if you come in from the top parking lots, for free.

-The chalet has most amenities one could wish.
-If you wish to eat better than the canteen food, head over to the main building by the downhill runs.
+The chalet has most amenities one could wish for.
+If you want to eat better, than the canteen food, head over to the main building by the downhill runs.

 The lodge is one of the few locations where you can stay overnight and walk/ski to your cross-country skiing in Ontario.